MateuSai/MateuSai.github.io/linux/_posts/2024-10-19-mount-partition-on-startup.md

 - In the third the file system type, ext4 in this case.

 - In the fourth some options, we can leave it at "defaults" if we don't want anything special.
+All the options available can be viewed [here](https://wiki.debian.org/fstab#line-33).

 - The fifth column is used to make backups, with a 0 we disable it.